vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-version/index.md

 build.time=2018-06-23T13\:58\:56.742472800Z
 ```

-When Spring detects there is this file on the classpath, it will create `BuildProperties` bean unless it is explicitly declared.
+When Spring detects there is this file on the classpath, it creates `BuildProperties` bean unless it is explicitly declared.
 This is configured in `org.springframework.boot.autoconfigure.info.ProjectInfoAutoConfiguration`.
-This is a nice exmple of Spring Boot Auto-Configuration, where certain beans can be created jus by having certain files on classpath.
+This is a nice example of Spring Boot Auto-Configuration, where certain beans can be created just by having specific files on the classpath.

 ```java
 @ConditionalOnResource(resources =